parmag/fixefid/README.md

 in this case a default filler of 47 space will be added at the end of the record.
 If you set the value of a field with a len greater than the field len, an exception is thrown.

 ## Field mandatory
 The field mandatory can be set with the enum FieldMandatory.
 In the PersonRecordField example above, all the fields are FieldMandatory.INOUT.
-To set it field by field, change the enum constructor like this:
+To set it field by field, change the enum like this:

 ```
 public enum PersonRecordField implements FieldProperty {